 Your mom was right – sometimes beauty really is only skin deep.

 This tiny berry native to Asia has long been used for skin therapy.
-It has been used on dry skin, eczema and abrasions.
+It has been used for dry skin, eczema, and abrasions.

 It provides natural burn treatment.
 In fact, Russian cosmonauts used it to protect them from chemical and radiation burns caused by cosmic radiation.

 Sometimes called a “superfruit,” like acai and goji berries, sea buckthorn is a natural way to treat inflammation.

 Whether your weather is warming up or you’re going on spring break, it’s time to get out the capris, shorts, skirts – even swimsuits.